bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-30-jpeg-quality-estimation-using-simple-least-squares-matching-of-quantization-tables.md

 By itself the method isn't in any way novel, as it's basically just an implementation (I think?) of the "Approximate Quantization Tables" quality estimation method as described by Neal Krawetz.
 I expect many other, very similar implementations exist that I'm simply not aware of, particularly in the digital forensics domain.
 This makes it all the more surprising that these apparently haven't made it to popular image processing and analysis software like ImageMagick.
 The use of the Nash-Sutcliffe Efficiency as a measure of confidence in the quality estimate *may* be somewhat novel, but I wouldn't be surprised if other (and possibly better) methods for this exist.

+Finally, it's important to be aware that the characterization of JPEG quality using the 1 - 100 scale that follows from the "standard" quantization tables is by itself pretty arbitrary[^13].
+Essentially, the corresponding "quality" values are just pointers to sets of quantization tables that only have ordinal significance (i.e. higher values mean better quality), but not much more.
+Due to its wide use, and the lack of any better alternative, it's still a useful benchmark.
+This is also why I think it's important to provide some information on the similarity of an image's quantization tables to the "standard" ones, as this helps assessing the confidence in the quality estimate.

 As always, any feedback and suggestions in response to this post are very welcome!

 ## Scripts and test data